UMaine-New-Media-105/lab-6-liam-dworkin/README.md

 I have to figure out how to institute collision so it correctly connects between the two sprites.

-https://editor.p5js.org/liamdworkin/sketches/nd9McRuVq (Link to the code)
+Link to code: https://editor.p5js.org/liamdworkin/sketches/nd9McRuVq (Link to the code)

+My second attempt uses the same code link.
+I tried to change a little bit around but struggled to get it to work.
+I did get the sprite to move and 5 random coins to appear.
+I'm having trouble getting it to go farther than that.